 Serving Chateau Duhart Milon with Wine, Food, Pairing Tips

-Because in part, the vines were young, the wine made at Chateau Duhart Milon during the 1960’s, 1970’s, 1980’s and into the first part of the 1990’s, honestly, the wines were not as good as they should have been.
-That changed starting with the 2000 vintage.
-Chateau Duhart Milon also became expensive in 2009, because of massive, increased Asian demand for the wine, due to the fact it shared ownership with the First Growth estate, Chateau Lafite Rothschild.
-However, by 2012, prices had slipped on the wine, making it more of an attractive purchase.
+Chateau Duhart Milon became much more expensive in 2009.
+This is because of the massive, increased Asian demand for wine, due to the fact it shared ownership with the First Growth estate, Chateau Lafite Rothschild.
+However, by 2012, prices had slipped for the wine, making it more of an attractive purchase.

 Château Duhart-Milon Wine Tasting Notes